Coquitlam cityscape with Evergreen SkyTrain line and residential neighborhoods

 Despite lower absolute values, Coquitlam often delivers better percentage returns due to more favorable cost structures.

-What Bill 25 Requires from Coquitlam
+What Bill 25 Required from Coquitlam — Now Delivered

 Minimum Unit Counts (Must Be Permitted):